 Tap to Arrive and Tap to Drop Off

-When you receive a request you will see a notification with a picture of the passenger.
+When you receive a request, you will see a notification with a picture of the passenger and their name.
 Tap the screen to automatically accept the request.
 You only have fifteen seconds to accept the ride or another Lyft driver will be given the passenger.

 Pay Statements and Reserving Hours

-Your :Lyft pay statements are the total amount of your income and it totaled out every week.
+Your Lyft pay statements are the total amount of your income for each week you drive for Lyft.
 Lyft operates on a Monday through Sunday work week.
 You must set up direct deposit through your account to receive your pay.

 The earning section details the amount you made from giving rides and any bonuses you received that day.
 You also get a breakdown of any cancellation fees and Lyft commission fees.
 This will help you keep track of how much you are making in total as well as how much you will be bringing home.